pranay7293/Snake-2D/README.md

        Music Icon: Will enable and disable Background music.
        Speaker Icons: Will enable and disable Game Sounds.

    1 Player GamePlay: Will have Score, Lives, Floating Text elements, and Pause buttons.
+Movement by: ⬆️ ⬇️ ⬅️➡️
    Pause: will affect gameplay to pause and the player will get options to Resume and Exit.
    Resume: will resume the gameplay from where it is Paused.
    Exit: will load the Lobby page.